How Quick Is Ponytail Palm Growth Rate?

 Your ponytail palms enjoy an arid, warm temperature, usually over 60-degrees.
 However, anything below 50-degrees can be discomforting for the plant, especially if prolonged.

 Ponytail palm growth rate is regular in semi-desert areas; it thrives in sandy and organically rich soil.
-You can add succulent or cactus potting mix to grow better.
+You can add succulent or cactus potting mix to ponytail palm soil to make it grow better.

 The kind of feed a plant receives also impacts how fast do ponytail palms grow indoors and outdoors.
 So, you can feed the plant with a liquid fertilizer during the growing season.
 You can also add a slow-releasing pellet fertilizer, especially during the spring, followed by the growing season.
 There’s not a heavy feed requirement in the winters.